How to Make Tamales Just Like Your Favorite Mexican Restaurant

 Can You Freeze Tamales?

 You can absolutely freeze tamales!
 At this step of the process, layer tamales in an airtight container.
 Freeze up to 3 months.
 To serve, steam as directed in step 6, adding 10 minutes to steaming time.

 Tamales are cooked in a steamer.
 You can purchase a steamer with a basket or rack inside.
 Create your own steamer by using a Dutch oven fitted with a vegetable steamer basket or a metal rack inside.

-Arrange the tamales in a single layer or stand them upright in the steamer > basket, filling the space but not packing them tightly. > > Tip: If desired, place a cone-shape ball of foil in the center of the steamer > basket to help tamales stand up.
+Arrange the tamales in a single layer or stand them upright in the steamer basket, filling the space but not packing them tightly.

+Test Kitchen Tip: Place a cone-shaped ball of foil in the center of the steamer basket to help tamales stand up.

 Step 7: Steam the Tamales